Imágenes de páginas

 BARING CROSS, May 12.

 To Hon.
-GEORGE H. WILLIAMS,
+GEORGE H, WILLIAMS,

 Attorney General, Washington, D. C.: The members of the General Assembly here, even if there were a quorum, and there is not, do not constitute a Legislature, unless convened by the Governor.
-If you recognize this assemblage as a Legislature, you recognize Baxter as Governor, for no one but the Governor can convene the Legislature in extraordinary session; if it is not a Legislature called by proper authority, its adjournment is a matter of no consequence so far as the Secretary of State in concerned; if any of his prerogatives are interfered with, the courts of the State, and not the President, is the proper tribunal before which to redress his grievances.
+If you recognize this assemblage as a Legislature, you recognize Baxter as Governor, for no one but the Governor can convene the Legislature in extraordinary session; if it is not a Legislature called by proper authorWillity, its adjournment is a matter of no consequence so far as the Secretary of State in concerned; if any of his prerogatives are interfered with, the courts of the State, and not the President, is the proper tribunal before which to redress his grievances.
 I have answered the President's dispatch at length, and I shall not disband any troops under my command until the question of who is Governor of Arkansas is settled, unless required so to do by the direct command of the President.
 I have no proposition to submit, and will not entertain any on the subject other than that proposed by yourself, sactioned by the President, and agreed to by the agents and attorneys of Baxter and myself.
 The case made on the papers requires the President to recognize either Baxter or myself as Governor of Arkansas; the settlement of the question either before the courts or the Legislature is one that, in my opinion, does not require the intercession of the President on Baxter's behalf.
 He must act on the papers before him, and not upon what a Legislature may or may not do in the future upon a majority of the votes of the legal voters of this State, and upon the judgments of the Supreme and circuit courts, I am willing to stand or fall.
 But if those are to be held for naught by the President until such time as he can ascertain the opinion of the Legislature to guide him in determining who is Governor, and during the pendency of the question to allow the State and citizens to be plundered and robbed by an armed

 « AnteriorContinuar »